zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 +retryUntilSuccess disconnect "$leaderTwo" "$leaderIp"
 ```

 Should do the trick, but I was not yet able to reproduce the issue with 8.0.4.
-It seems we need to spend some more time to reproduce the bug.
+It seems we need to spend some more time reproducing the bug.
 But I think with today's changes we already did a good step in the right direction, and we can improve based on that.
 I will create a follow-up issue to improve our experiment.

 ## Further Work